sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

 3. Set the value of `initialization-mode` from `always` to `never`.

-    > You can update this value to `never`, because you have already initialized the database when running `npm run deploy`.
+    > You can update this value to `never`, because you have already initialized the database when running `cds deploy --to sqlite`.

     !![state of application yaml](application-yaml.png)